teradaangelina879/qortal/Q-Apps.md

 ```

 ### Fetch QDN single file resource
-Data is returned in the base64 format
 ```
 let res = await qortalRequest({
     action: "FETCH_QDN_RESOURCE",
     name: "QortalDemo",
     service: "THUMBNAIL",
     identifier: "qortal_avatar", // Optional.
 If omitted, the default resource is returned, or you can alternatively use the keyword "default"
+    encoding: "base64", // Optional.
+If omitted, data is returned in raw form
     rebuild: false
 });
 ```